codebugtools/codebuglabsource/system_software_update/system_software_update.rst

    #.
 You have a backup of any programs and data on your CodeBug Connect, just in case!
    #.
 You're powering your CodeBug Connect from a good quality USB power supply
    #.
 You have an account on the CodeBug website
    #.
-Your CodeBug Connect has a WiFi connection setup and it's been Adopted on the CodeBug Website
+Your CodeBug Connect has a :codeguide:`WiFi connection setup<setting-up-wifi>` and it's been Adopted on the CodeBug Website

    .. warning:: Check everything on the list before proceeding!